hemidactylus/pyschroedinger/README.md

 the wavefunction; even more crucial, due to my incomplete knowledge of `pygame`, was the choice to make without the 8-bit color palette, using instead full RGB colors for the rendering of the image -- that seemed to be the only way to get the right colors on the saved picture files.)

-## To Do

-Documenting the two approxs (exp damping with pot of the wf, smoothing to keep energy under control)

-Rewriting the keyqueue business

-A proper messaging system for on-screen

-State machine to handle game

 ## Units